apipkin28/Friday-Proj-4/README.md

 # Friday-Proj-4
 I will be using generative AI (ChatGPT) to improve my last three Friday Projects.

+ # FP1_Madlib:
- # FP1_Madlib is a project in which a user will respond to prompts and be given a wacky story in return.
+ a project in which a user will respond to prompts and be given a wacky story in return.

  def mad_lib()::
     Defines a function named mad_lib.